 FAQs About Postural Imbalances and Physiotherapy

-1. How long does it take to see results from physiotherapy for postural imbalances?
+1. How long does it take to see improvements?

 2. Can I improve my posture without seeing a physiotherapist?